puppetlabs/puppet-docs/source/references/2.7.19/type.markdown

   exclusive with `source` and `target`.

-  Newlines and tabs can be specified in double-quoted strings using standard escaped syntax --- for a newline, and 	 for a tab.
+  Newlines and tabs can be specified in double-quoted strings using standard escaped syntax --- \n for a newline, and \t for a tab.

   With very small files, you can construct content strings directly in the manifest...